 In Akhona’s home village and many other communities across South Africa, low-income women suffer from a range of problems, such as obesity and disease caused by inactivity, teen pregnancy, domestic violence, and lack of access to education.
 Akhona believes sports can alleviate or prevent these issues.
 In 2016, she launched a program, Inter-Refs, where she teaches girls from 7 years old and above about the Laws of the Game of soccer with the hope of creating a generation of women to follow in her footsteps.

-By participating in the GSMP, Akhona seeks to expand on her current work developing female soccer referees, as well as establish her own women’s sports academy.
-Focused on empowerment and mentorship, she hopes to offer opportunities for girls from disadvantaged backgrounds to engage in and pursue opportunities in soccer, rugby, netball and other sports.
+By participating in the GSMP, Akhona has expanded on her current work developing female soccer referees, as well as establishing her own women’s sports academy.
+Focused on empowerment and mentorship, she is offering opportunities for girls from disadvantaged backgrounds to engage in and pursue soccer, rugby, netball and other sports.

 Akhona earned a national diploma in human resource management from King Hintsa FET College.
 Outside of refereeing, she hosts the “Women’s Sports Buffet” program for Keith Ngesi Radio, serves as a nationwide motivational speaker, and dreams of one day opening her own smoothie bar.

 Soe Soe Myar is deputy director of sport and physical education for Burma’s (Myanmar’s) Ministry of Health and Sports.
 A global taekwondo instructor, official, and former World Junior Champion, she received the 2007 Woman of the Year Award from the Myanmar Sports Writer Association for her work as a volunteer encouraging youth sports participation.
 She seeks to use her platform to develop sports programs for rural youth and seniors.